 Infringement / Trade Secret Litigation

-The Law Offices of James G. Schwartz has an established record of favorable client outcomes in intellectual property infringement and tradesecrets litigation.
+Cirrus Law PC has an established record of favorable client outcomes in intellectual property infringement and tradesecrets litigation.
 We are aggressive in enforcement and effective in pursuit of damages for misuse or misappropriation.
 We also defend clients against unfounded claims by competitors.

 Based in Pleasanton, we represent businesses in Alameda County, the greater Bay Area and Northern California.
 Founding attorney and senior partner Jim Schwartz is a renowned trial lawyer with 30 years of experience in business law and civil litigation, including notable cases involving theft of trade secrets.Copyrights, Trademarks and Patents